 To answer this question, you need to give an exact number of the data types present in python.
 You could start your answer by saying that there are 5 data types in python that are standard.

 The first is the “Number” data type.
 [You could elaborate a little on this answer as well.
 So that the recruiter could know that you have the knowledge and you prepared yourself for Python Interview questions]

 Question 3.
-Kindly elaborate “inheritance in Python”.
+Kindly elaborate on “inheritance in Python”.

 Start your answer by defining the given terms.
 Tell the interviewer that both the given terms are actually processes of the operators in python.
-Pickling is a procedure of converting Python objects into a character stream.
+Pickling is a procedure for converting Python objects into a character stream.
 The module assists in the process of “pickle” therefore the name of the procedure is pickling.

 Question 5.
-What is the role of file related modules in Python?
-Could you give some names of file related modules in Python?
+What is the role of file-related modules in Python?
+Could you give some names of file-related modules in Python?